ponchog/phpcodingchallenge/currency/Problem Description.md

 - 1 US dollar = 0.60 british pounds
 - 1 US dollar = 13 pesos

-The user will enter the amount of money in US dollars, then he/she will be prompted to choose the currency they want to covert it to.
+The user will enter the amount of money in US dollars, then he/she will be prompted to choose the currency they want to covert it to in the following way.

+**"Enter the amount that you want want to convert: $"**

+After the amount has been entered, the user should be prompted to choose the currency they want to convert to

+**"What currency do you want to convert to?
+(E)uros, (P)esos, (B)ritish Pounds: "**

 Input:
 -